World energy can not

 • quantifying all costs as recommended in this sites total cost article

 • Actually lowing your total costs, as recommended in all these points and links, so as not to be tempted by any magic elixirs

 7] Make CSP fields the optimal size.
 First, don’t fall for any fallacies that high volumes alone will lower the part cost and cut assembly costs dramatically.
 Next, all components must be sized for the optimal plant size.
-Probably the biggest problem for big components forcing large plants would be the turbine and steam plant.
+Probably the biggest problem for big components forcing large plants would be the turbine and steam plant that were built for large fossil fuel powered power plants.
 Dr. Anderson has proposed to one of the turbine suppliers the need to use commercialization to retain their proven technologies to:

 (a) design scaled-down versions.

 b) design for lowest cost per output.
 Any machinery that consumes high-cost feed stock, like non-renewable fuels, must maximize efficiency However, machine cost can rise exponentially to get every last percent of efficiency.
 On the other hand, solar power fuel is “free” but most of the cost is paying off the equipment.
 Therefore, since the economics are so different, it may be possible to design the lowest cost per output without the “efficiency at any cost” penalty.

 Given the effort, and the gain, this will need to be funded